MBrassey/appleseed/README.md

 [<img src="https://github.com/MBrassey/macOS/blob/master/img/appleseed_slides.png">](https://brassey.io/)

 #### ToDo:
 - [ ] Add argument "--sync" to pull down and apply configs from github repo.

+#### Questions
+Contact me at [matt@brassey.io](mailto:matt@brassey.io) with any questions or comments.

+#### License
+READMEGenesis is published under the __CC0_1.0_Universal__ license.

+> The Creative Commons CC0 Public Domain Dedication waives copyright interest in a work you've created and dedicates it to the world-wide public domain.
+Use CC0 to opt out of copyright entirely and ensure your work has the widest reach.
+As with the Unlicense and typical software licenses, CC0 disclaims warranties.
+CC0 is very similar to the Unlicense.